swinton/iremoted/README.md

 This is the extended (forked) version of irmoted.
 It sends keyboard arrow events left/right/up/down to the system when the left/right/up/down buttons on the Apple Remote are pressed.
-This can be used to control PDF based presentations shown in the Preview.app (or others).
+This can be used to control PDF (Latex) based presentations shown in the Preview.app (or others).
 To use this feature you have to start the program with commandline option "-a".

 #### Getting started